infomark-org/infomark-docs/docs/content/guides/overview.md

 - We use a [PostgreSQL](https://www.postgresql.org/) database to store all dynamic data.
 - Computationally intensive operations are scheduled and balanced across several background workers asynchronous via [RabbitMQ](https://www.rabbitmq.com/).
 - It uses [Redis](https://redis.io/) as a light-weight key-value memory store.
-- [Docker](https://www.docker.com/) is used a as light-weight sandbox to run auto-tests of  solutions to programming assignments in a isolated environment.
+- [Docker](https://www.docker.com/) is used as a light-weight sandbox to run auto-tests of  solutions to programming assignments in an isolated environment.

 Part of the backend are **workers**, which are separate processes that handle the auto-testing of uploads.
-These worker *can* be distributed accross multiple machines.
-We recommmend to use one worker process for 100 students.
+These worker *can* be distributed across multiple machines.
+We recommend using one worker process for 100 students.
 The workers can be added or removed at any time.

 Each exercise task can be linked to a docker-image and a zip file containing the test code to support testing.
 See the Administrator Guide for more details.

 ## Console

-To avoid manual interaction with the database InfoMark provides a console to run several commands like enroll a student into a course/group, set role of user.
+To avoid manual interaction with the database InfoMark provides a console to run several commands like enrolling a student into a course/group, set the role of a user.

 ```bash
 ./infomark console user find jane.doe